February 14, 2020

 But just as education is the best way to ensure a bright career future, it’s also the best way out of the student debt quagmire.

 LendKey’s survey found that borrowers need more financial literacy around the student loan process, with only 8% of respondents having shopped for the best student loan.
 By contrast, 66% comparison shopped for cars, 60% for insurance and 54% for clothes.
 Almost two-thirds correctly answered that large banks offer student loans, but 40% said they believed loans come from schools themselves, and 14% incorrectly guessed angel investors are providing loans to the public.

-Happily, about half of respondents are aware credit unions offer student loans, which shows marketing for these products (a great entry point for new members) is working.
+Happily, about half of respondents are aware credit unions offer student loans, which shows marketing for these products is working.
 Community banks and credit unions should recommit to and expand their work to get the message out that lower rates and better terms — with institutions that know borrowers by name and care about their future — are the best course out of debt.